The Tactical Operations Center (TOC pronounced “talk”) looks like the bridge of a starship.

 The Tactical Operations Center (TOC)

-The building the wargames take place is in a large, beige, one-story office building.
-The main room is a cavernous room called the Tactical Operations Center.
+The building where the wargames take place is in a large, beige, one-story office building.
+The main room is cavernous called the Tactical Operations Center.
 One thing is made very clear from the beginning- where they played by big-boy rules because the stakes are life and death even though it is a wargame.

 The TOC was a small auditorium.
 It was a five-tiered stadium-style seating where thirty staff officers sat.
 Overhead, in the front of the room sat three big giant flat-panel TV screens.